cnm/mia_vita/README.rst

     -p     UDP port on which the program will listen.
 Default is 57843 -b     Name of the binary file to where the data is going to be written.
 Default is miavita.bin -j     Name of the json file to where the data is going to be written.
-Default is miavita.json -t     Test the program against GPS time.
-Make sure to compile this program with -D__GPS__.
+Default is miavita.json

 Test Results (made by Simao)
 ============================